Trends in Australia's Balance of Payments

 Australia has generally had a current account deficit, reflecting attractive investment opportunities in the economy that exceed our capacity to fund via domestic saving.
 Changes in the size of the current account deficit have been largely driven by developments in the trade balance, which tends to be volatile from quarter to quarter, while the net income balance has been more stable over time.

 In mid-2019, the current account went into surplus for the first time since 1975.
 This was mainly due to a very large trade surplus, meaning that the value of goods and services exported by Australia to the rest of the world exceeded the value of goods and services imported.
-This outcome was driven by high prices for resource commodities, especially iron ore.
-The net income deficit – which captures Australian residents' income from overseas less any payments made by Australian residents to the rest of the world – had also narrowed over a number of years (see below), further contributing to the current account surplus.
+This outcome was driven by high prices for resource commodities, especially iron ore, liquefied natural gas (LNG) and coal, as well as a large increase in the production of those commodities.
+The net income deficit – which captures Australian residents' income from overseas less any payments made by Australian residents to the rest of the world – has been volatile in recent years.

 Graph 1: Australia's Current Account Balance